dannvix/pySphere/README.md

 -------
 * This is a enhanced fork of Sebastian Tello's [PySphere](https://code.google.com/p/pysphere/), not just a git-svn mirror.
 * All trademarks and registered trademarks are the property of their respective owners.
 * Pull requests are welcome.
+Please include quick examples if any new feature added.

 Features